pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 # Loomio Etiquette 👨‍👩‍👧‍👦

 Every mode of communication comes with expectations about how it is used.

 ## Respond in a timely fashion ⌚️
 Staying up to date with the conversation is super important.
 Each communication channel has it's own unwritten expectations.
 People respond to text messages pretty quickly.
 Generally it's a good idea to respond to Loomio posts within about a day.

+## consider privacy when posting stuff

+## when to start a new discussion.

+## getting attention

 ## Stay on topic and be concise☝️
 if you notice that you are writing a comment that isn’t about the topic of the thread, but is about something else... start a new thread!